Goingqs/PyramidBox/README.md

 --------|-----------|---------
   95.3  |    94.3   |  89.0

-The trained models will be released later.
+The trained model will be released later.

 ## Usage